Phenelzine: Pharmacodynamics

-Phenelzine is a non-selective and irreversible inhibitor of the enzyme monoamine oxidase (MAO).
-It inhibits both of the respective isoforms of MAO, MAO-A and MAO-B, and does so almost equally, with a slight preference for the former.
-By inhibiting MAO, phenelzine prevents the breakdown of the monoamine neurotransmitters serotonin, melatonin, norepinephrine, epinephrine, and dopamine, as well as the trace amine neuromodulators such as phenethylamine, tyramine, octopamine, and tryptamine.
-This leads to an increase in the extracellular concentrations of these neurochemicals and, therefore, an alteration in neurochemistry and neurotransmission.
-This action is thought to be the primary mediator in phenelzine's therapeutic benefits.
+Phenelzine is a non-selective and irreversible inhibitor of monoamine oxidase.
+It inhibits both MAO-A and MAO-B, with only slight preference for MAO-A. By inhibiting monoamine oxidase, phenelzine reduces the metabolic breakdown of serotonin, norepinephrine, dopamine, and related trace amines.
+Classic MAOIs increase the absolute amount of these neurotransmitters within as well as outside neurons, unlike reuptake inhibitors, which mainly produce relative extracellular increases by blocking transporter-mediated reuptake.
+This mechanism, together with phenelzine's additional effects on GABA metabolism, is thought to contribute to its antidepressant and anxiolytic effects.

-Phenelzine and its metabolites also inhibit at least two other enzymes to a lesser extent, of which are alanine transaminase (ALA-T), and γ-aminobutyric acid transaminase (GABA-T), the latter of which is not caused by phenelzine itself, but by a phenelzine metabolite phenylethylidenehydrazine (PEH).
-By inhibiting ALA-T and GABA-T, phenelzine causes an increase in the alanine and GABA levels in the brain and body.
-GABA is the major inhibitory neurotransmitter in the mammalian central nervous system, and is very important for the normal suppression of anxiety, stress, and depression.
+Phenelzine and its metabolites also inhibit other enzymes to a lesser extent, two of which are alanine transaminase (ALA-T), and γ-aminobutyric acid transaminase (GABA-T), the latter of which is not caused by phenelzine itself, but by phenylethylidenehydrazine (PEH), which is a phenelzine metabolite.
+By inhibiting GABA-T and ALA-T, phenelzine causes an increase in the alanine and GABA levels in the brain and body.
+GABA is the major inhibitory neurotransmitter in the central nervous system of mammals, and is very important for the normal suppression of anxiety, stress, and depression.
 Phenelzine's action in increasing GABA concentrations may significantly contribute to its antidepressant, and especially, anxiolytic/antipanic properties, the latter of which have been considered superior to those of other antidepressants.
 As for ALA-T inhibition, though the consequences of disabling this enzyme are currently not well understood, there is some evidence to suggest that it is this action of the hydrazines (including phenelzine) which may be responsible for the occasional incidence of hepatitis and liver failure.

 Phenelzine has also been shown to metabolize to phenethylamine (PEA).
 PEA acts as a releasing agent of norepinephrine and dopamine, which occurs in a similar manner to amphetamine by being taken up into vesicles, displacing and causing the release of those monoamines, and reversing monoamine flux through their respective transporters (though with markedly shorter pharmacokinetics).

-Like many other antidepressants, phenelzine usually requires several weeks of treatment to achieve full therapeutic effects.
-The reason for this delay is not fully understood.
-Still, it is believed to be due to many factors, including achieving steady-state levels of MAO inhibition and the resulting adaptations in mean neurotransmitter levels, the possibility of necessary desensitization of autoreceptors which generally inhibit the release of neurotransmitters like serotonin and dopamine, and also the upregulation of enzymes such as serotonin N-acetyltransferase.
-Typically, a therapeutic response to MAOIs is associated with an inhibition of at least 80-85% of monoamine oxidase activity.
+Phenelzine usually requires several weeks of treatment to achieve full therapeutic effects.
+Modern guidance notes that while some improvement may occur within days or weeks, the full antidepressant effect of a given dose may take 4 to 6 weeks, and with phenelzine may take 8 to 12 weeks.
+A therapeutic response to MAOIs has historically been associated with inhibition of at least 80–85% of monoamine oxidase activity.